PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Conclusion

 Image recognition has been a gold standard approach for many computer vision related tasks: extracting relevant information from telescope images in astronomy, navigation in robotics, cancer classification in medical image etc. However, training these large-scale neural networks for generalization is still a non-trivial task since the performance is sensitive to the architecture, the training set, the sample size among other attributes that renders the problem quite unstable to tuning.

-In this article, we propose a novel distributed collaborative PSO-ConvNets algorithm for the optimization performance which is capable of leading particles up to a better minimum.
-The key contributions of this article are: (1) novel formulations (Dynamics 1 and Dynamics 2) has been successfully created by incorporating distilled Cucker-Smale elements into PSO algorithm using KNN and intertwine training with SGD.
-(2) a new type of particle i.e. wilder PSO with random learning rate is introduced which has capability of attracting conservative PSOs to stronger minima.
-(3) a distributed environment is developed for parallel collaboration that significantly accelerates the training.
-(4) the proposed algorithms are evaluated on Cifar-10 benchmark datasets and compared to state-of-the-art peer competitors to verify the superior effectiveness.
-In the future, we will explore our algorithms on more datasets e.g. ImageNet.
-In addition, we intend to incorporate Vision Transformer architecture~\cite{touvron2021going} for action recognition.
+In this article, we have proposed a novel distributed collaborative PSO-ConvNet algorithm for the optimization performance which is capable of leading particles up to a better minimum.
+The key contributions of this article are: (1) novel formulations (Dynamics~$1$ and Dynamics~$2$) have been successfully created by incorporating distilled Cucker-Smale elements into the PSO algorithm using KNN and intertwining the training with SGD; (2) a new type of particle, i.e., wilder PSO with random learning rate is introduced which has capability of attracting conservative PSOs to stronger minima; (3) a distributed environment is developed for parallel collaboration that significantly accelerates the training; (4) the proposed algorithms are evaluated on Cifar-10 and Cifar-100 benchmark datasets and compared to state-of-the-art algorithms to verify the superior effectiveness.
+In the future, we will explore our algorithms on more datasets, e.g., ImageNet.
+In addition, we intend to incorporate our approach for action recognition.